HeronErin/McBotItPython/README.md

 # McBotIt python library
 -----------------

-This library allows you to control your minecraft charictor from python.
+This library allows you to control your minecraft character from python.
 Allowing you to automate pretty much everything.

 ### I am not responsible if you get banned from your favorite server!
 Many servers may feel this is cheating!